 What you can do to avoid repossession

 What you can do depends on where you are in the process.
 If you are not sure what letters you have received, talk to your lender.
 Ask if they have issued a 30-day default notice, or if they have gone to court.
 Ask for copies of those documents.

 If you are not behind in your mortgage payments, but you are worried

 If you can keep going with your normal repayments for now, but are worried about what might happen if living costs rise or interest rates go up, see a free financial counsellor.
 They can help you prepare a money plan and explain your options.
 All financial counsellors are free and independent.
 Find a financial counsellor or call 1800 007 007.

-Refinancing with a different lender may allow you to reduce your repayments.
+Refinancing or debt consolidation with a different lender may allow you to reduce your repayments.
 But it may be hard to get a new loan when you’re already struggling.
 Always have a back-up plan in case you are unable to refinance – especially if the lender has already started court action (a court judgment goes onto your credit file for 5 years, so you may have trouble refinancing).

 Be careful of predatory lenders that target desperate borrowers.

 - Check the lender is reputable.
 Watch out for scams – you don’t need to pay any money upfront to get a loan (because fees are usually included in the loan).